b-com/watcher-metering-drivers/README.rst

 .. code-block:: shell

-    $ pip install python-watcher_metering_drivers
+    # pip install python-watcher_metering_drivers

 Activate a driver
 -----------------

-Within the your watcher metering configuration file, add the name of the driver entry point you wish to enable.
+Within the your Watcher Metering Agent configuration file ``/etc/watcher-metering/watcher-metering-agent.conf``, add the name of the driver entry point, in the ``[agent]`` section,  you wish to enable.

 As an example, if you wish to acticate both the ``cpu_user`` and the ``disk_free`` drivers, just edit the aforementioned configuration file like